Regulation C10: Research Degrees (excluding Professional Doctorates)

 8.4 You must submit any request for a leave of absence through the University’s established procedures.
 These are outlined in the Code of Practice on Postgraduate Research Degrees and accompanying guidance on changes in your registration status.

 8.5 You will normally receive communications from the University about re-registration a minimum of one month before your leave of absence is due to end.
+Before re-enrolment is approved, fitness to study evidence may be required.
 You must respond to these communications.

 8.6 Applications for a leave of absence lasting longer than one academic year will be considered only in exceptional circumstances.
-You must apply for the leave of absence in writing to the Faculty/RI Postgraduate Research Committee.
+You must apply for the leave of absence to the Faculty Postgraduate Research Committee.
 The Committee will seek specialist advice where necessary and will decide if permission will be granted.
 The committee can also set conditions.
-The committee will consider whether the period of maximum registration can be extended (see Ordinance IV).

 8.7 If you experience difficulties but do not want to take a leave of absence you should speak with your Postgraduate Research Director to discuss submitting an extension request.
-Further guidance about submitting an extension request can be found in the Code of Practice on Postgraduate Research Degrees.
+Further guidance about extensions can be found in the Code of Practice on Postgraduate Research Degrees.

 8.8 We may decide that it is in your interest to take a leave of absence, due to the state of your health, even if you have not applied for one.
 This is because you must be healthy enough to enable you to conduct your studies.
 We can, on the basis of professional advice, require you to: